 - Documentaries must be shorter than 60 minutes.

 - Entries must be in English or subtitled, dubbed in English.

 - Multiple entries are allowed for each filmmaker.

 - There is no premiere requirement.

-- Entrants must submit a DVD viewing copy if they are selected for yearly organization.
+- Entrants must submit a copy of high quality screener file if they are selected for yearly organization.